denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 I submit that at the very least, a community identifies an assemblage of people, places, and practices.
 First, a community must involve the social element.
 It is hard to imagine a community of one.
-Second, a community usually occupies some contiguous stretch of space and time: a site or a platform.
+Second, a community usually occupies some contiguous stretch of space or time: a site or a platform.
 Even when dispersed and in exile, a community will find a way to come together, if only virtually, online or on paper.
 Finally, a community will usually share a system of values, which in turn manifest themselves as specific norms, customs,